Fair Cake-Cutting in Practice: Experiment

+We conducted two experiments in which subjects divide cakes using the aforementioned procedures.
+In the first one (EXP1), subjects divide a cake against automated non-strategic agents.
+Subjects are told that they will divide cake against agents, but they do not know that the agents are automata that behave non-strategically.
+In the second experiment (EXP2), subjects divide a cake against other subjects (real people who behave strategically).
+In EXP1, subjects divide cakes against 1, 2 and 3 opponents, whereas in EXP2 subjects only divide cakes against 1 or 2 opponents (because EXP2 is significantly more time consuming for subjects, since they have to wait for their peers' decisions).
+The procedures used in EXP1 and EXP2 are described in {\bf Table \ref{tab:procedures}} below.
+In EXP1, procedures are presented in a fixed order so that subjects face the easiest procedures first, whereas in EXP2 the procedures are presented randomly, to exclude the possibility of order effects (see {\bf Table \ref{tab:order}}).

+We change the names of the procedures to make it easier for the subjects to understand them.
+In EXP1, we use the following names: {\it I Cut You Choose} (for 2ACC), {\it Cut Middle} (for 2SCC), {\it Leftmost Leaves} (for $n$DS), {\it Last Challenger} (for $n$LD), {\it Super Fast} (for 4EP) and {\it Super Fair} (for 3SC).
+In EXP2, we change the name of {\it Super Fair} to {\it Double Knife} to avoid experimenter demand effects.

 Each cake is divided 7 times.
 We call each of these divisions a {\it round}.
-During the first five rounds, the subject does not know the other agents' valuations.
-In the remaining two rounds, the subject observes the automata's valuations.
+During the first five rounds, the subjects don't know their opponents' valuations.
+In the remaining two rounds, the subjects observe their opponents' valuations.
 We give subjects 5 rounds to experiment and learn their opponents' valuations.
-The valuations of the subject and the automata are constant during the 7 rounds in each procedure, but they change once the agents move to the next procedure.
-The subject makes the first cut in all procedures that are sequential.
+The valuations of the subjects (and the automata) are constant during the 7 rounds in each procedure, but they change across procedures.
+In EXP1, the subject makes the first cut in all procedures that are sequential.
+In EXP2, the roles of agents are assigned at random in each procedure, but remain constant during the seven rounds.